Our ultimate guide to planning your dream wedding, even on a budget.

 The cost of wedding rings can vary hugely depending on size, elaboration and material.
 On average a white gold ring will cost anywhere between £150 and £400.
 Places like ‘Hatton Garden’ in London or ‘The Jewellery Quarter’ are great for striking a bargain and haggling a price to suit you.
 Other options are to buy pre-owned wedding bands either online or at dedicated pre-loved jewellery stores which are great options for saving some pennies.

-However you decide to plan your big day, remember it is all making memories and having a wonderful time with friends, family and your partner no matter how to choose to do it.
+However you decide to plan your big day, remember it is all making memories and having a wonderful time with your partner, family and friends.

 Bridebook.co.uk’s ‘Wedding Venue Finder’